GammaTendonNine/sm64ex-wiki/Compiling-on-Linux.md

 sudo apt install build-essential git python3 libaudiofile-dev libglew-dev libsdl2-dev
 ```
 ### Arch Linux
-There is an AUR package (courtesy of @narukeh) avaliable under the name [sm64pc-git](https://aur.archlinux.org/packages/sm64pc-git/)
+There is an AUR package (courtesy of @narukeh) avaliable under the name [sm64pc-git](https://aur.archlinux.org/packages/sm64pc-git/).
+Install it using your AUR helper of choice.

 But if you want to do it manually:
 ```